-In response to the great damage caused by the explosion, a team of volunteers as part of BLINDSPOTS set out to Beirut to provide initial crisis support.
-Our team is made up of artists, producers and people from construction crews in the international festival and club scene who are offering their time and craft experience where it is urgently needed in the current situation.
+In response to the great damage caused by the explosion, in October 2020, a team of volunteers as part of BLINDSPOTS set out to Beirut to provide initial crisis support alongside the initiative REbuild REsponse.
+Our team was made up of artists, producers and people from construction crews in the international festival and club scene who offered their time and craft experience where it was urgently needed in the current situation.

 The project only lasted a few months – from october until december 2020.
 In this short time period our team together with the initiative REbuild REsponse was able to repair 70 houses, that were destroyed in the explosion of August 2020.